mjanki/BestAndroidMvvmTemplate/README.md

 ```

 ### Data Access Objects (DAOs):
 This is where we define **query methods** to access the database.
-This is pretty straight forward; if you don't know how **Room** and **RxKotlin** can work together do your research.
-Here are a few examples of what I'm using:
+This is pretty straightforward; if you don't know how `Room` and `RxKotlin` can work together look it up.
+Here are a few examples of what this template uses:

-This `getByUUID(uuid: String)` method will retrieve tasks by `uuid` and will return a `Flowable` so that you can observe the changes on those tasks:
+* `getByUUID(uuid: String)` will retrieve tasks by `uuid` and will return a `Flowable` so that you can continuously observe the changes on those tasks:
 ```kotlin
 @Query("SELECT * from tasks where uuid = :uuid")
 fun getByUUID(uuid: String): Flowable<List<TaskDatabaseEntity>>
 ```

-This `insert(taskDatabaseEntity: TaskDatabaseEntity)` method will insert a task into the database and will return a `Single<Long>` for the inserted task's `id`:
+* `insert(taskDatabaseEntity: TaskDatabaseEntity)` will insert a task into the database and will return a `Single<Long>` with the inserted task's `id`:
 ```kotlin
 @Insert(onConflict = OnConflictStrategy.REPLACE)
 fun insert(taskDatabaseEntity: TaskDatabaseEntity): Single<Long>
 ```

-This `deleteAll()` method will delete all tasks in the database and will just return a `Completable`:
+* `deleteAll()` will delete all tasks in the database and will just return a `Completable`:
 ```kotlin
 @Query("DELETE from tasks")
 fun deleteAll(): Completable
 ```

-Those queries can be used either by manually subscribing and doing the ***Rx*** thing; or you can just rely on the `RxKotlinExtensions` that I described earlier which will do the same thing for you.
+Those queries can be used either by manually subscribing and doing the ***Rx*** thing; or you can just rely on the `RxKotlinExtensions` that I explained earlier which will do the same thing for you.
 Also, feel free to write other extensions if you want to expand what's already there.

 ### AppDatabase.kt:
 Here all you need to do is define *4 things*:
-* **Entities**:
+* **Entities** & **Database Version**:
 ```kotlin
 @Database(entities = [
     TaskDatabaseEntity::class,